tryscer/flock/flock-music.md

 ​	"That's right," says Tim, putting a hand on Barry's shoulder, "Barry here is the man of the event, and he deserves his praise."
 ​	"Thanks, man," says Barry.
 ​	"Maybe Barry deserves the Bear-Gineer," says Eleanore and links her arm through Tim's.
-​	"The Bear-Gineer is Tim's, *I* won it for him fair and square," says Cindy and links her arm through Tim's other arm.
+​	"The Bear-Gineer is Tim's, *I* won it for him fair and square," says Cindy, takes the teddy and links her arm through Tim's other arm.
 ​	"Alright," says Tim.
 "You two.
 I've had it."
-He breaks free from them.
+He breaks free from them and takes the teddy away.
 "I'll be standing next to Alice, and you girls -- you figure out whatever you need to figure out."
 ​	Barry says, "Leave Tim alone, girls."
 ​	Eleanore says, "You never let me have anything nice, don'tcha, Cindy."
 ​	Mr. C. Evans' office is a trailer sat at the edge of the fair, marking the border between fun-having and car park.
 Three metal steps lead to a thin tin door.
 Barry takes a deep breath and climbs the stairs.

 "-- telling you, Dahlia, the press were all over us, cameras too --" ​	The small outer office is dominated by flowers: real ones in pitchers and painted ones in frames pictures and on the dress of the elderly woman sitting behind the table, talking on the phone.
 Through a doorway we can see a sparsely decorated inner office.
 Afternoon rays invade through the half shut blinds.
 The elderly woman, in glasses, seems strict.
 We line up behind Barry. ​
-​	"--and that little man from the *News Leader* was absolutely horrible --" ​	"Hello," says Barry.
+​	"-- and that little man from the *News Leader* was absolutely horrible --" ​	"Hello," says Barry.
 "Mr. MacAllister, here to see Mr. C. Evans."
 He thinks about it and then adds, "Ehm."
 ​	"All this ruckus, Dahlia, and -- hold on a minute, bless your heart."
-She raises her head and tells Barry, "You can go right in, honey.
-Mr. Evans is not here but the telephone is right there on that table."
+She raises her gaze and tells Barry, "You can go right in, honey.
+Mr. Evans is not in but the telephone is right there on that table."
 She gestures at the doorway.
 ​	"Good luck, Bear," says Tim.
 ​	Barry puffs his chest and enters.
 ​	"I finally find a nice guy and you have to ruin it for me," whispers Eleanore.